Wajahat-Niaz/Wajahat-Niaz/README.md

 - Not old enough to have a career🐣
 - 3 years of experience with Game Development(LibGDX, Godot, Unity)🎮
-- 1 year of experience with Backend Web Development(HTML, JS, ReactJS)🌐
+- 1.5 years of experience with Web Development(HTML, JS, ReactJS)🌐
 - 1 year of experience with App Development(Flutter, Native Java)📱

 ---